ASUS-AICS/LibMultiLabel/docs/tutorials/AttentionXML.rst

-Handling Data with Many Labels -- Neural Networks
+Handling Data with Many Labels with AttentionXML
 ===============================================================================
 As time and space complexities grow linearly as the label size increases, it is inefficient to train models in its original label space.
 We consider adopting AttentionXML :cite:p:`you2019attentionxml` to address the issue by training